PAYE & NICs: Acquisition of Securities

 - ITEPA03/S437 (convertible securities – see ERSM40050).

-If the securities are “readily convertible assets” (see ERSM170020) then the employer must operate PAYE on the best estimate that can reasonably be made (see ERSM170010) of the amount to be chargeable on the employee.
+If the securities are “readily convertible assets” (see ERSM170020) then the employer must operate PAYE on the best estimate that can reasonably be made (see ERSM170010) of the amount to be chargeable as employment income on the employee.

 The employee, to avoid a benefits charge under ITEPA03/S222, should make good to the employer any part of the PAYE tax that the employer is unable to deduct – see ERSM170400.